Is your disruptive business model a pipe dream?

 Business Model Design needs to be a conscious and deliberate initiative.
 It is not enough to simply throw a series of good ideas together with liberal amounts of ‘gut’ instinct and industry experience to then expect great results.
 Business Model Design is hard, and requires what Thiel calls ‘Deliberate Optimism’.
 Obviously, a small investment in time to undertake deliberate Business Model Design has the potential for huge returns.

 At FromHereOn we follow a divergent / convergent human centred design approach to Business Model Design.
-The process systematically considers all the issues we’ve discussed in this article and provides a way to rigorously design and test your business model for its ability to disrupt.
+The process systematically considers all the issues we’ve discussed in this whitepaper and provides a way to rigorously design and test your business model for its ability to disrupt.

 We can you give your disruptive business model a ‘reality check’ and help you to grow something that is truly significant.